-Now system wants to know a reference to which the new curve will be tangent, so pick the following surface to make the new datum curve tangent to it at the start point.
+Now system wants to know a reference to which the new curve will be tangent, so pick the surface shown in the figure below to make the new datum curve tangent to it at the start point.

 Now change the End condition for End Point to Normal.